odewahn/cookbook-copilot/README.md

 O'Reilly Cookbooks provide practical solutions for common programming problems.
-For exabple, how to format a date in JavaScript, how to enumerate a list in Python, or how to calculate the Fibonacci serries in Go.
+For example, how to format a date in JavaScript, how to enumerate a list in Python, or how to calculate the Fibonacci serries in Go.

 Chapters in a cookbook consist of groups of recipes that all address common themes, such as string handling or dates.
-Each recipe begins with a general description of the problem, a solution, and then a discussion section.
+Each recipe begins with a general description of the problem, a proposed solution, and then a discussion about the tradeoffs involved.

 We were wondering how [GitHub Copilot](https://copilot.github.com/) would do in solving some of these problems.

+## Generating Copilot seed programs for a recipe

 To test it, I first cloned the source content for the cookbooks from our internal GitLab repo.
 The files are usually in [AsciiDoc](https://asciidoc.org/) format, so I wrote a script to pull out problem solution and convert it into a "seed" program for Copilot.